slide

 The club is formally constituted and an Executive Committee, which consists of the officers of the club and up to 12 other members, conducts the affairs of the club.
 The officers of the club consist of a Chairman, a Vice-Chairman, and Treasurer.
 The immediate past Chairman is also an office bearer.
 All are elected annually at the AGM held in December and will have previously served on the Committee.
 The Executive Committee appoints the club Secretary.

-The club has well over 350 ordinary and junior members and 50 life and honorary members.
-These members reside primarily in the locality e.g. Strathpeffer, Dingwall, Strathconon, Beauly, Black Isle, Fortrose, Inverness etc. but we do have members from as far away as Glasgow, Orkney, Wolverhampton, London, Wales and Devon.
+The club has up to 3o0 ordinary and junior members and a number of life and honorary members.
+These members reside primarily in the locality e.g. Strathpeffer, Dingwall, Contin, Strathconon, Beauly, Black Isle, Fortrose, Inverness etc. but we do have members from as far away as Glasgow, Orkney, Aberdeenshire, Wolverhampton, London, Wales and Devon.
 Membership is growing at present and we always aim to increase the number of junior members over each season.

 Download our Aims and Objectives document here